 Besides the above, here are some tips for capturing self-portraits:

-- When using props, light, costumes and colours, choose them wisely to suit the story.
-Dull, dark and moody stories will need to be shot in low light and moody weather or light conditions.
-Foggy and overcast weather can be great to capture moody stories, whereas golden hour and sunny days are great for cheerful and vibrant self portraits.
+- When using props, light, costumes and colors, choose them wisely to suit the story.
+Dull, dark, and moody stories must be shot in low light and moody weather or light conditions.
+Foggy and overcast weather can be great for capturing moody stories, whereas golden hour and sunny days are great for cheerful and vibrant self-portraits.